 ‘Of course, I’m sure.
 I took the test and it came back positive.
 Look, I really am so sorry I asked you to come round.
 I understand if you don’t want to speak to me again.’

 ‘It sure is.
-Hey, thanks for being so understanding, Nath.’
+Hey, thanks for being so understanding, Cam.’

-It’s the first time Jason has used Nathan’s actual name instead of mate.
+It’s the first time Jason has used Cameron’s actual name instead of mate.
 And he even abbreviated it to what his friends call him.
-It makes Nathan feel good.
+It makes Cameron feel good.
 Probably better than it should.

 ‘Of course.
 How are you feeling now?’

 ‘Strangely, a lot better.
 At its worst, I had chills yesterday and my cough is still hanging around.
 But I feel a lot better than I did.’

 ‘That’s good then.’

 ‘Umm… I feel fine.
 I think?’
 There’s a pause as Cameron thinks for a few seconds.
 He hasn’t had any symptoms.